mercedes-benz/DnA/docs/Install.md

 **Upgrading**

-Do Helm Upgrade, if you made changes on helm files
+Do Helm Upgrade, if you made changes on helm files.
 ```
 helm upgrade dna . -f ./charts/values.yaml
 ```